-Mark is an award-winning cameraman best known for creating cinematic visuals and sequence aesthetics in underwater and wildlife film-making both underwater and topside, and now aerial.
-His creative eye and technical experience offer production companies a wide range of skills and knowledge, which Mark has gained from key involvement in presenter-led and pure wildlife behaviour television productions, cinematic film-making and commercial promotions.
+Mark is an award-winning cameraman best known for creating cinematic visuals and sequence aesthetics in people and wildlife film-making both underwater and topside, and now aerial.
+His creative eye and technical experience offer production companies a wide range of skills, which Mark has gained from key involvement in presenter-led and pure wildlife behaviour productions, cinematic film-making and commercial promotions for over a decade.

 Award-winning underwater cinematography

 Mark's underwater cinematography features in Jago: A Life Underwater, an independent film which won the Cinematography (small crew) Panda Award at the Wildscreen Festival in October 2016 as well as the prestigious Grand Teton Award at the Jackson Hole Wildlife Film Festival 2015.